Aniqa26/portfolio/README.md

 Hi there! 🙋‍♀️

-Welcome to my Portfolio Guide where I provide a walkthrough of my coming projects.
-Do have a look at my [website](https://aniqa26.github.io/portfolio/) too.
+Welcome to my portfolio where I will list down my projects.
+Also, do have a look at my [website](https://aniqa26.github.io/portfolio/).

-Feel free to chat with me on [LinkedIn](https://www.linkedin.com/in/aniqariasat/) about my projects!
+Feel free to chat with me on [LinkedIn](https://www.linkedin.com/in/aniqariasat/) about my work!